-45 Years Ago: Why Joe Walsh Got Serious With ‘So What’
+Why Joe Walsh Got So Serious With ‘So What’

 Then Walsh was struck by an unspeakable tragedy, and his marriage fell apart.
-A darkness shot through the sessions, which lasted into April 1974 – the same month that Walsh's wife, Stefany Rhodes, was smashed into while driving their daughter Emma to a playdate in their adopted hometown of Boulder, Colo.
+A darkness shot through the sessions, which had lasted from December 1973 into April 1974 – the same month that Walsh's wife, Stefany Rhodes, was smashed into while driving their daughter Emma to a playdate in their adopted hometown of Boulder, Colo.

 Someone ran a stop sign at the corner of Ninth and Spruce, and the passenger-side impact spun the Walshes' green Porsche into a fence across the street.
 Emma, then just weeks away from turning 3, sustained massive head trauma.
 She was taken off life support later that night, and her corneas and kidneys were donated to others.

 "The accident kind of did us in," Rhodes told the Daily Camera in 2010.
 "We divorced shortly afterward."